level12/keg-auth/docs/source/getting-started.rst

 -  Note that the mail_manager is optional.
 If a mail_manager is not given, no mail will be sent
 -  Permissions may be passed as simple string tokens, or as tuples of `(token, description)`

+  - Note, the ``auth_manage`` permission is not assumed to be present, and must be specified to be preserved during sync.

 .. code-block:: python

     from flask_mail import Mail